Key takeaways

 Approval

-If a lender offers prequalification, it’s likely that you’ll know the status of your application within minutes.
-That’s because lenders that offer this feature typically use automated underwriting for approvals instead of relying solely on loan officers to make a decision.
+If a lender allows you to prequalify, you’ll likely know the status of your application within minutes.
+That’s because lenders offering this feature typically use automated underwriting for approvals instead of relying solely on loan officers to decide.

-With automated underwriting, a company’s software — or technology it pays to use — evaluates the information from your application and credit report.
-If its analysis determines you match the lender’s requirements you’ll usually get a conditional decision almost instantly.
-But an official offer will still hinge on the verification of the application information, which can take a day or two.
+With automated underwriting, software looks at your application and credit report information.
+If it determines you match the lender’s requirements, you’ll usually get a conditional decision almost instantly.
+However, an official offer will still hinge on verifying the application information, which can take a day or two.

 Funding